Río Blanco, Veracruz: Geography

 The municipality of Río Blanco is delimited to the north by Ixhuatlancillo and Orizaba to the south-east by Rafael Delgado and to the west by Nogales.
 The village of Tenango is very ancient and on the Independence having commemorated it constituted a municipality.
 On order of June 5, 1826 one declared that Huiloapan, Tenango and Nogales, they will have to form an alone municipality, but on November 4 24, 1859, the Minister of Government, it informed to the political chief that for instructions of the President of the Republic, the mentioned municipalities will have to remain again divided.

-The weather in Río Blanco is very cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, coffee, sugarcane and watermelon.